Health-Informatics-UoN/carrot-transform/work-me.md

         - cmd: `λ uv run pytest tests/test_outputs.py::test_s3run --log-cli-level=INFO -m s3tests`
 - open
     - [ ] cleanup the logic between old and new tests
+        - it's becoming a case of rewrite the tests
+        - ... but ... they're verifying the whole results so that's probably better

 - for v1
     - [x] change `output-dir` to just `output`